-In 2012–2013, the Global Institute (GI) program grew in prominence as an important resource for government agencies interested in providing development opportunities for their leadership and staff.
-Over 200 professionals from 14 different countries participated in the program over the past two years, which included groups and individuals from Armenia, Chile, China, Ethiopia, Hong Kong, Indonesia, Macau, Malaysia, Mexico, Nigeria, Taiwan, Thailand, the United States and Vietnam.
-The GI training courses offered these groups an opportunity to build assessment expertise, as well as enhance the value of services they provide to their own customers.
+During the years 2012–2014, the Global Institute (GI) program grew in prominence as an important resource for government agencies interested in providing development opportunities for their leadership and staff.
+Over 250 professionals from 17 different countries participated in the program over the past two years, which included groups and individuals from Armenia, Chile, China, Ethiopia, Hong Kong, Indonesia, Kenya, Macau, Malaysia, Mexico, Nigeria, Republic of Georgia, Sweden, Taiwan, Thailand, the United States and Vietnam.
+The GI training courses offered these groups an opportunity to build assessment expertise for each of these countries and enhance the value of services provided to their respective customers.

-- a contract with the World Bank to provide customized training on large-scale testing topics to Ethiopian test developers
+- initiation of a contract with the World Bank to provide customized training on large-scale testing topics to Ethiopian test developers

-- a performance assessment course delivered to an international group consisting of representatives of Ministries of Education and other governmental agencies from Indonesia and Chile
+- development of a performance assessment course to an international group, consisting of representatives of Ministries of Education and other governmental agencies from Indonesia and Chile

 "Capacity building is the goal of the Global Institute.
 By sharing ETS's expertise in this very specialized area of learning, we provide opportunities for educators and testing professionals around the world to learn from us … and we in turn, to learn from them," says Annabelle Simpson, Director of the Global Institute.